dpsenner/mqtt-presentation/src/PRESENTATION.md

 * Tight coupling between client and service
 * Extending the application is challenging
-* Distributing data to several hundred endpoints is challenging
+* Distributing the same data to several hundred clients is challenging

 ## Publish-Subscribe